Sport For Good receives Sport England funding

 7th October 2021

-Thanks to funding from the Department for Education's Tackling Inequalities Fund, we are delighted to welcome Andrew Anastasiou to the team.
+Thanks to funding from Sport England's Tackling Inequalities Fund, we are delighted to welcome Andrew Anastasiou to the team.
 Andrew joins the team as Programme Manager for our Sport For Good initiative and will be leading the design and development of the programme to provide aid to the most needy groups.

 Of the appointment Andrew said, “Through the Sport for Good programme I hope we can create more opportunities for young people and adults to participate in sport through our donations.
 To help them integrate more quickly into the community and improve their mental and physical well-being.
 I will share my insight and experience of the sport for good sector to help Goods for Goods achieve maximum impact in these communities.”